aardvark/stencil-maven-plugin/README.md

 ## Using maven properties in templates

-To use maven property in a template you need to escape `.` (dot) symbols from the template variable name.
+To use maven property in a template you need to replace `.` (dot) symbols to `_` (underscore) in the template variable name.
 For example, in the template:

 `maven.compiler.source is {{ maven_compiler_source }}`